anitab-org/mentorship-android/docs/WorkFlow.md

 <img src = "current_rel.jpg" width="315" height="620">

 ### Tasks
-The user or member can give tasks to each other according to what they have choase to be and mark them as complete after completing.<br><br>
+The user or member can give tasks to each other according to what they have choose to be and mark them as complete after completing.<br><br>
 <img src = "task.jpg" width="315" height="620"><br>
 <img src = "completed.jpg" width="315" height="620">

 ### Settings Page
-Settings page contains About, Feedback, Logout, Change Password and Delete Account options. <br><br>
+Settings page contains About, Feedback, Logout, Change Password and Delete Account options.
+Here, Logout button will allow user to log out of the account and will bring back to the login page.
+Delete button will delete the user's account permenantly from the mentorship system. <br><br>
 <img src = "settings.jpg" width="315" height="620">

 ### About Page